advatekcommunitylabs/.github/profile/README.md

 ## Contributing

-Issues and pull requests are welcome where they are enabled.
+Issues and pull requests are welcome where enabled.
 Check the target repository's README and contributing guidance before proposing a change.